slainless/mock-fintech-platform/README.md

 There is also [`PaymentManager`](./pkg/core/payment.go) that acts as the driver for [`PaymentService`](./pkg/platform/payment_service.go) while borrowing [`PaymentAccountManager`](./pkg/core/payment_account.go) to handles user's payment account and [`TransactionHistoryManager`](./pkg/core/transaction_history.go) to store transaction history.

-Even the main microservices `cmd/user` and `cmd/payment` is using these pattern to serve REST API.
+Even the main microservices `cmd/user` and `cmd/payment` are using these pattern.
 For example, [`payment.Service`](./services/payment/service.go) is using multiple managers to do its job.

 Another microservices can easily be set up by only composing essential managers.